 Revenue Recognition and Deferred Income.
 Revenue from sales to customers is recognized upon shipment, or in the case of sales by our sell-through distributors, at the time of reported resale, provided that persuasive evidence of an arrangement exists, the price is fixed or determinable, title has transferred, collection of resulting receivables is reasonably assured, there are no customer remaining acceptance requirements and no remaining significant obligations.
 We sell our products directly to end customers or through a network of independent manufacturers' representatives and indirectly through a network of independent sell-in and sell-through distributors.
-Distributors provide us periodic data regarding the product, price, quantity, and end customer when products are resold as well as the quantities of our products they still have in stock.
+Distributors provide us periodic data regarding the product, price, quantity, and end customer when products are resold as well as the quantities of our products to be in stock.
 We must use estimates and apply judgment to reconcile sell-through distributors' reported inventories to their activities.
-Any error in our judgment could lead to inaccurate reporting of our Revenue, Cost of products sold, Deferred income and allowances on sales to sell-through distributors, and Net income (loss).
+Any error in our judgment could lead to inaccurate reporting of our Revenue, Cost of products sold.
+Deferred income and allowances on sales to sell-through distributors, and Net income (loss).

 At the time of shipment to a sell-through distributor amounts are invoiced at published list price.
 The final price is set at the time of resale and is determined in accordance with a distributor price agreement.
 Amounts invoiced are recorded in Accounts receivable, net and inventory is transferred from Inventories to Deferred income and allowances on sales to sell-through distributors.
-Revenue and cost of products sold to sell-through distributors are deferred until either the product is resold by the distributor or, in certain cases, return privileges terminate, at which time Revenue and Cost of products sold are reflected in Net income (loss).
+Revenue and cost of products sold to sell-through distributor or, in certain cases, return privileges terminate, at which time Revenue and Cost of products sold are reflected in Net income (loss).
 Our estimate of inventory valued at published list price and held by sell-through distributors with right of return totaled \$50.1 million and \$31.7 million at January 1, 2011 and January 2, 2010, respectively.
-Distributor advances to sell-through distributors.
-Deferred costs of sales related to inventory held by sell-through distributors totaled \$7.6 million and \$5.0 million at January 1, 2011 and January 2, 2010, respectively.
+Distributor advances totaled \$26.8 million and \$1.0 million at January 1, 2011 and January 2, 2010, respectively.
+Distributors totaled \$26.8 million and \$5.0 million at January 1, 2011 and January 2, 2010, respectively.